90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 The third is to make the escalation criterion the customer’s experience, not the bot’s self-assessment.
 Negative-sentiment patterns across messages, explicit customer requests for a human, case duration past a sensible threshold, each is a recorded signal that pulls a human agent in automatically.
 The bot does not decide when it has failed.
 The customer’s behaviour decides, and the system listens.

-Customer-service work is not homogenous.
-The "AI does the work of N agents" framing of 2024 quietly assumed it was.
-The 30 percent of cases where customer trust is actually made or lost are also the cases where AI is least mature, and where deploying it widely costs the brand more than it saves on payroll.
-Klarna's reversal is the cleanest public statement of that, but it is not the last one, every customer-service deployment of this size will eventually meet the same wall, and the operators with the segment-level records will see it coming first.
+Customer-service work isn’t all the same.
+Saying “AI does the work of 700 agents” treats every request as one interchangeable task — but a quick balance check and a fraud dispute are nothing alike.
+AI handles the easy requests well; the hard ones, where a customer’s trust is won or lost, are exactly where it struggles.
+Those harder cases — roughly 30 percent — are also the most expensive to get wrong: deploying AI across them widely costs the brand more than it saves on payroll.
+Klarna’s reversal is the cleanest public statement of that, but it is not the last one, every customer-service deployment of this size will eventually meet the same wall, and the operators with the segment-level records will see it coming first.

 Sources